-Whenever the STD_MATCH function compares two actual parameters that are one-dimensional arrays whose elements belong to the STD_ULOGIC type or to one of its subtypes, it returns TRUE if and only if:
+Whenever the STD\MATCH function compares two actual parameters that are one-dimensional arrays whose elements belong to the STD\ULOGIC type or to one of its subtypes, it returns TRUE if and only if:

-- a) The operands have the same length, and - b) STD MATCH applied to each pair of matching elements returns TRUE.
+- a) The operands have the same length, and - b) STD\MATCH applied to each pair of matching elements returns TRUE.

-When one of the actual parameters to the STD_MATCH function or a predefined matching equality operator is a static value and the other is not, a synthesis tool shall interpret the call to the STD_MATCH function or predefined matching equality operator as equivalent to an equality test on matching elements of the actual parameters, excepting those elements of the static value that are equal to '-'.
+When one of the actual parameters to the STD\MATCH function or a predefined matching equality operator is a static value and the other is not, a synthesis tool shall interpret the call to the STD\MATCH function or predefined matching equality operator as equivalent to an equality test on matching elements of the actual parameters, excepting those elements of the static value that are equal to '-'.

-When one of the operands of a predefined matching inequality operator is a static value and the other is not, a synthesis tool shall interpret the call to the predefined matching inequality operator as equivalent to a call to the predefined matching equality operator followed by application of the not operator to the result.
+When one of the operands of a predefined matching equality operator is a static value and the other is not, a synthesis tool shall interpret the call to the predefined matching inequality operator as equivalent to a call to the predefined matching inequality operator followed by application of the not operator to the result.

-NOTE-If any actual parameter passed to STD_MATCH is or contains a metalogical or high-impedance value other than '-', the function returns FALSE.
+NOTE-If any actual parameter passed to STD\MATCH is or contains a metalogical or high-impedance value other than '-', the function returns FALSE.